Cassette Scandal: Content of the tapes

+Political consequences

-The described events provoked a crisis, with mass protests in Kyiv from 15 December 2000 to 9 March 2001.
+President Kuchma denied that his voice could be heard in the recordings and accused his opponents of provocation, slander and attempt to trigger a political crisis.
+Mass protests took place in Kyiv from 15 December 2000 to 9 March 2001.
 Opposition started a campaign of non-violent resistance called UBK ("Ukraine without Kuchma"), demanding Kuchma's resignation.
 Despite economic growth in the country, President Kuchma's public approval ratings fell below 9%.

-In 2002, the governments of United States and other countries became more deeply involved after one of the recordings revealed the alleged transfer of a sophisticated Ukrainian defence system Kolchuga to Saddam Hussein's Iraq.
+In 2002, the governments of the United States and other countries became more deeply involved after one of the recordings revealed the alleged transfer of a sophisticated Ukrainian defence system Kolchuga to Saddam Hussein's Iraq.
 As a result, Leonid Kuchma was boycotted by Western governments for a time.
 In particular, he experienced an offensive diplomatic démarche when visiting the North Atlantic Treaty Organization summit that took place on 21–22 November 2002 in Prague.
 Breaking the decades-lasting tradition, the list of participating countries was announced in French, not English.
-As a result Turkey was named after Ukraine, instead of the United Kingdom and United States, thereby avoiding the appearance of Kuchma next to Tony Blair and George W. Bush.
+As a result Turkey was named after Ukraine, instead of the United Kingdom and the United States, thereby avoiding the appearance of Kuchma next to Tony Blair and George W. Bush.

 Moreover, widely publicized conversations depicted Kuchma as a rude and spiteful person, using profanity and speaking Surzhyk, a mixture of Russian and Ukrainian languages.
-Advocates argue that excessive foul language is the proof of a deliberate montage of the recordings using extrinsic audio samples.
-However, the United States ambassador to Ukraine, Carlos Pascual, said that the tapes are genuine, undistorted, unaltered, and not manipulated because of the conclusion from FBI Electronic Research Facility's analysis of the original recording device and the original recording found that there are not unusual sounds which would indicate a tampering of the recording, the recording is continuous with no breaks, and there is no manipulation of the digital files.

-Influenced by all above-mentioned, the president soon became disillusioned with European integration and started to loosen Ukraine's relations with the United States and European Union, critical to his regime.
-Instead, he boosted integration with Russia, considering the fact that its new leader, Vladimir Putin, was continuously supporting Kuchma and refusing to recognize the allegations.
+Influenced by all of the above, president Kuchma soon became disillusioned with European integration and started to loosen Ukraine's relations with the United States and European Union, both critical of his regime.
+Kuchma boosted integration with Russia, considering the fact that its new leader, Vladimir Putin, continuously supported Kuchma and refused to recognize the allegations.

-In September 2003, Ukrainian troops joined U.S.-led stabilization forces in Iraq, which is widely perceived as Kuchma's effort to improve relations with the West.
-Since then, high-level relations were partially restored.
+In September 2003, Ukrainian troops joined U.S.-led invasion forces in the Iraq War, which was widely perceived as an effort by Kuchma to improve relations with the West.
+After that, high-level relations were partially restored.

-Commenting on the scandal and Melnychenko's actions in particular, Leonid Kuchma persistently claims they were a result of foreign interference, but never accuses any specific country.
-However, some of his statements on the issue may be interpreted as cautious hints on the role of either United States or Russia.
-According to him his voice was indeed one of those on the tapes, but he claimed that they had been selectively edited to distort his meaning.
+Commenting on the scandal and Melnychenko's actions in particular, Kuchma persistently claimed they were a result of foreign interference, but never accused any specific country.
+However, some of his statements may be interpreted as cautious hints on the role of either the United States or Russia.
+According to Kuchma, his voice was indeed on the tapes, but he claimed that they had been selectively edited to distort his meaning.